jezcope/erambler/content/articles/2009/08/followup-why-use-technology-in-teaching.md

 [Tomaz Lasic][] made an insightful comment that many the skills we were looking to achieve with technology (or education in general) are far from new:

-> â€œ2nd century BCâ€ skills that even some of the old Greek wise heads were talking about â€“ democracy, participation, freedom of expression & thought, active citizenship â€¦ you know those pesky old things that never seemed to go out of fashion with thoughtful people.
+> "2nd century BC" skills that even some of the old Greek wise heads were talking about — democracy, participation, freedom of expression & thought, active citizenship — you know those pesky old things that never seemed to go out of fashion with thoughtful people.

 Tomaz followed up with a [thought-provoking post][4th-century skills] on his own blog, which underscored the point that I was trying to make originally: that it's vital to consider what we want to achieve with technology, not just how cool it is.